NihalSidhu/Data-with-Danny-SQL-Challenge/Pizza Runner/Data Scrubbing.md

 # Data Scrubbing
 Prior to solving any of the case study questions, I needed to clean up the datasets.
 Just from initial glance at the provided tables, I noticed that some tables contained null values and other tables had inconsistent variable usage in their columns.
-Below I discuss the data cleaning I needed to do to the tables in order to make progress with the questions.
+The tables need to be cleaned up before I am able to develop queries to solve some of Danny's questions.

 ## Cleaning table *customer_orders*
 At initial glance of the customer_orders table I noticed that there were some issues with it.
 We can see a few issues, such as